JustCodeIt760/mod4-5-project/README.md

 Returns the information about the current user that is logged in.

-* Require Authentication: false
+- Require Authentication: false
-* Request
+- Request

-  * Method: ?
+  - Method: GET
-  * Route path: ?
+  - Route path: /api/session
-  * Body: none
+  - Body: none

-* Successful Response when there is a logged in user
+- Successful Response when there is a logged in user

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {